Meet Strictly’s Adam Thomas, the Waterloo Road star with fame in the family

 During his time in the soap, Thomas tackled several high-pressured plotlines, including a grief-induced breakdown after his father’s death, fertility issues, and falsely admitting to a murder to protect his mother.

-After nine years and two nominations for Sexiest Male at the Inside Soap Awards, Thomas left Emmerdale in 2018 to pursue other entertainment opportunities, including presenting and theatre work.
+After eight years and two nominations for Sexiest Male at the Inside Soap Awards, Thomas left Emmerdale in 2018 to pursue other entertainment opportunities, including presenting and theatre work.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video